What is a Writ of Garnishment?

-The Florida writ of garnishment allows a creditor to seize money owed to the debtor by third parties.
+A Florida writ of garnishment is a told that allows a creditor to seize money owed to the judgment debtor by third parties.
 Debts owed to the debtor include, for example, wages and salary owed by an employer, checking and savings accounts, rental income, and money held in the trust account of the debtor’s attorney.
 Checking accounts are “debts” because they are demand accounts which means that the financial institution owes money on deposit to the debtor upon demand.

-Florida Statutes include very detailed garnishment procedures.
-For example, the Statutes require that the creditor must provide the debtor with a copy of the creditor’s Motion for Writ of Garnishment, a copy of the Writ of Garnishment issued by the Clerk of Court, and a Claim of Exemption form within five days of issuance of the Writ, or within three days of service, whichever is later.
+The Florida Statutes require that the creditor must provide the debtor with a copy of the creditor’s Motion for Writ of Garnishment, a copy of the Writ of Garnishment issued by the Clerk of Court, and a Claim of Exemption form within five days of issuance of the Writ, or within three days of service onto the garnishee, whichever is later.

-The key thing to note is that these exemptions are not automatic.
+The key thing to understand is that garnishment exemptions are not automatic.
 If an exemption applies to you, you must assert it properly by timely filing the claim of exemption or motion to dissolve the garnishment.
 Eventually you may need to present evidence that you qualify for the exemption claimed.

 Often a debtor finds that an exempt account is frozen by a judgment creditor’s writ of garnishment.
 This happens because creditors garnish banks, not bank accounts.
 A creditor may, without penalty, serve a writ of garnishment on any bank where the debtor maintains an account, even if some, or all, of the debtor’s accounts are exempt from garnishment.
 Florida law protects banks that freeze exempt accounts in response to garnishment writs with limited exception.
 The debtor must either convince the creditor to free the exempt account or seek a court order upholding the exemption and dissolving the garnishment.